raspberrypilearning/generic-json/en/step_1.md

 JSON is a format for storing and sharing data.
-JSON (say Jason) stands for JavaScript Object Notation but it isn't just used with JavaScript.
+JSON (say Jason) stands for JavaScript Object Notation, but it isn't just used with JavaScript.

 JSON is a text format that can be used in code and is fairly easy for people to read.